Chapter 3. Using system-wide cryptographic policies

 RHEL also provides the FIPS:OSPP system-wide subpolicy, which contains further restrictions for cryptographic algorithms required by the Common Criteria (CC) certification.
 The system becomes less interoperable after you set this subpolicy.
 For example, you cannot use RSA and DH keys shorter than 3072 bits, additional SSH algorithms, and several TLS groups.
 Setting FIPS:OSPP also prevents connecting to Red Hat Content Delivery Network (CDN) structure.
 Furthermore, you cannot integrate Active Directory (AD) into the IdM deployments that use FIPS:OSPP, communication between RHEL hosts using FIPS:OSPP and AD domains might not work, or some AD accounts might not be able to authenticate.

-Note that your system is not CC-compliant after you set the FIPS:OSPP cryptographic subpolicy.
-The only correct way to make your RHEL system compliant with the CC standard is through the installation of the cc-config package.
+Your system is not CC-compliant after you set the FIPS:OSPP cryptographic subpolicy.
+The only correct way to make your RHEL system compliant with the CC standard is by following the guidance provided in the cc-config package.
 See the Common Criteria section in the Compliance Activities and Government Standards Knowledgebase article for a list of certified RHEL versions, validation reports, and links to CC guides.

 Red Hat continuously adjusts all policy levels so that all libraries provide secure defaults, except when using the LEGACY policy.
 Even though the LEGACY profile does not provide secure defaults, it does not include any algorithms that are easily exploitable.
 As such, the set of enabled algorithms or acceptable key sizes in any provided policy may change during the lifetime of Red Hat Enterprise Linux.